Video Tape Equipment And Restoration

 (Pro SD/HD Process)

-Tracking Correction: Not all tracking/rolling issues can be fixed by the Pro SD or Pro HD process.
+Tracking Correction: Not all tracking/rolling issues can be fixed by the Pro SD and Pro HD process.
 In practice we see the broadcast decks reduce tracking/rolling issues by about 75%.
 This example includes color correction as well (see below).

 Video Tape Restoration Step 2: Color Correction

 Now that you have the best result from the tape itself, you want to improve the image quality.
 We can start with the color which usually shifts uniformly and sometimes will get darker as it ages.
 Not all color and exposure issues can be fixed.
 The example below shows a uniform color/exposure shift.
 This can be fixed.
-However, some video tapes show green or red flaring around people or objects and is not a uniform color shift.
+However, some video tapes show green and red flaring around people or objects and is not a uniform color shift.
 These types of issues cannot be fixed.
 Color correction is a labor intensive activity so we do have to charge extra for this optional service.

 Video Tape Restoration Step 3: Noise Reduction